The Holy Grail of Golf - How To Create Lag in the Golf Swing

 This shows up in golfers of all levels, from the PGA Tour pros I’ve worked with to the 30 handicapper.
 Too much tension in the forearms locks up the wrists and prevents something that is very important in all great golf swings – a downcocking motion.
 A downcock is simply the act of setting your wrists MORE during the downswing when it’s needed most.

 This is NOT a comprehensive list of faults, but it does cover the majority.
-More importantly, these flaws are common ones that I see that most golfers have no understanding of and don’t realize that these are the culprits responsible for their casting, so that’s why I chose to focus on them here.
+More importantly, these flaws are common ones that I see that most golfers have no understanding of and don’t realize that these are the culprits responsible for their casting motion, so that’s why I chose to focus on them here.

 The NUMBER 1 REASON Golfer's Lose Lag???